Rising Gas Prices in 2022 – What You Can Do To Save Money

 What can you do?

 You may have heard about a couple of poorly-judged PR stunts from energy companies that provoked an angry reaction from customers.
 E.On sent socks to 30,000 customers who had previously responded to an energy saving campaign, and Ovo posted a blog encouraging cost-conscious users to hug a pet or do star jumps to stay warm.
-We agree that these approaches were perhaps trying to paint a cheerful face over what looks like a serious situation for many households.

 So, what practical advice can we offer customers concerned about their energy usage?

 What practical tips can we offer you

 You’ll probably be aware of some or all of these common-sense tips.
 But, just in case, let’s run through a few simple actions you can take to reduce your energy bills.
 And remember, each saving you make is not just more money in your pocket, it’s less of a drain on the resources we all rely on.

 1. Turn down your thermostat by 1 degree

 If you have a single thermostat in their house, turning it down by one degree from your usual setting can make a real difference without seriously affecting your level of comfort.
 Obviously, individual homes differ, but you could save around £50-80 per year.

 Those able to upgrade to a smart thermostat could make further savings.
 These devices can reduce your energy use by heating only the rooms you are using, learning how long your home takes to heat up and allowing you to control temperatures from your phone.
 Custom Heat can help with the installation of a complete system of room thermostats, programmers and radiator valves, which could save around £75 a year.